 Glennon Doyle rose to authorial fame with her poignant debut Carry On, Warrior, which cemented her place as a pivotal role model for anyone searching for community, change, and motivation in their lives.
 She’s continued on that track with Love Warrior and her latest, Untamed.
 Being such a guiding light, it’s safe to assume that the books Glennon raves about are guaranteed to offer up an empowering message of self-love and happiness.
-To inspire you to embrace hope and transformation in this new year, we’ve rounded up six reads that Glennon Doyle recommends.
+To inspire you to embrace hope and transformation in this new year, we’ve rounded up seven reads that Glennon Doyle recommends.
 Enjoy!

 “Rachel beautifully illustrates that loving fiercely and grieving deeply are often two halves of the same whole.
 Her story will break you down and lift you up.” —Glennon Doyle

 Author Rachel Brathen is the founder of the Yoga Girl movement, which focuses on mediation and healing through yoga, but her memoir tells a story of the tragic events that got her to where she is now.
 Afflicted with grief after her best friend Andrea died in a car accident, Rachel’s past traumas resurfaced and she found herself faced with trials that threaten to wreck her.
 But when she learns that she’s pregnant, she embarks on the tough journey of transformation.
 This memoir offers her words of wisdom about loss and love, motherhood and friendship, and how to love and let go.